SpacesOfPlay/minc-dev/LANGUAGE.md

 ## Shaders

 GPU shaders written in minc syntax.
-The compiler generates HLSL (Windows/D3D11), GLSL (Linux/WebGL2), or Metal MSL (macOS/iOS) for the target platform.
+The compiler generates HLSL (Windows/D3D11), GLSL (Linux/WebGL2), or Metal MSL (macOS/iOS) for the target platform, and WGSL for WebGPU.

 ### Shader functions